FORGE: A File-Oriented Reflective Graphical Environment

 Here's Hello World in FORGE:

-cd /gui/new/port # allocate a new window port ln /gui/new/caption view # add a caption as the window's view echo Hello world > view/text # set the caption text touch window # create the window
+cd $FORGE/gui/port/hello # select a window port named "hello" exec 9> lock # exclusively retain the port for our use ln new/caption view # add a caption as the window's view echo Hello world > v/text # set the caption text touch window # create the window

 That creates a centered, minimally sized, untitled window with the text "Hello world" at the upper left.